danzimmerman/dz_rpi_config/README.md

 The `main` branch assumes Ubuntu Noble.
 I'm using Ubuntu Server.

-The `bookworm` branch assumes Raspberry Pi OS based on Debian Bookworm.
+The `trixie` branch assumes Raspberry Pi OS based on Debian Trixie.

 ## Initial Setup

 This assumes that a new SD card has been imaged with Raspberry Pi OS Lite, 64 bit edition, and set up with the following:

- - A hostname compatible with `ansible_setup/hosts`
+ - A hostname compatible with `ansible/hosts`
  - The user `dan`
  - SSH public keys for the host computer, SSH-only allowed